cap-js/docs/node.js/outbox.md

 #### Known Limitations

 - If the app crashes, another emit for the respective tenant and service is necessary to restart the message processing.
 - The service that handles the outboxed event must not use user roles and attributes as they are not stored.
-However, the user id is stored to recreate the correct context.
+However, the user ID is stored to recreate the correct context.
 - The service that handles the outboxed event must not perform any database modifications, because a global database transaction is used when dispatching the events.
 The outbox must only be used for services which communicate with external systems.